This Recipe includes

 - Serve while warm.

-So whether you are making some scallops for Christmas, or just because, cheers to us all and bon appétit!
+So whether you are making some scallops for Christmas, or just because, don’t hesitate to dive in!